 By Kansas Attorney General Derek Schmidt

-Our office always sees a spike in complaints about salespeople at the door during the summer months.
+Every summer, the attorney general’s office sees a spike in complaints about door-to-door salespeople.
 Many different products and services are sold door-to-door, but in particular, home improvement services are much more prevalent during the summer.

 Kansas law offers consumers a number of rights when it comes to transactions made at your doorstep.